Hadhrami Elite Forces: Battle of Mukalla

 On April 24, 2016, the Hadhrami elite forces, supported by the Arab Coalition to Support Legitimacy in Yemen, took control of the city of Mukalla, the administrative capital of Hadramaut Governorate and the Hadhramaut region, from al-Qaeda in the Arabian Peninsula.
 This is the first time that military forces entered the city since al-Qaeda took control in April 2015.
 About 2,000 soldiers from the Hadhrami elite forces, supported by Saudi and Emirati special forces, moved into Mukalla and took control of the port and airport, with air support from Saudi Air Force aircraft, and set up checkpoints in various parts of the city.

 The Arab Coalition to Support Legitimacy announced that it had killed more than 800 al-Qaeda militants in the Arabian Peninsula, while other reports indicate that al-Qaeda militants withdrew after minor clashes.

 After Mukalla

-After securing control of Mukalla the HEF has maintained control of coastal Hadramawt, placing Mukalla port and the Bir Ali oil terminal under UAE influence.
+After securing control of Mukalla the HEF maintained control of coastal Hadramawt, placing Mukalla port and the Bir Ali oil terminal under UAE influence.

 The HEF continued counter-terrorism operations, reaching a peak in 2018, before gradually scaling back these efforts and halting them entirely in 2022.
 Shortly after Major General Faiz Mansur al-Tamimi was named the new commander of the HEF.